Are you preparing for the IELTS test?

 In my free time, I like to fly my drone around and take pictures and videos of the surrounding area.

-In this description-story, the student highlights perfectly the dangers of flying a drone in the city centre.
+In this description-story, you highlight perfectly the dangers of flying a drone in the city centre.

 This would be a great answer — or part of an answer — in part two of the IELTS test.